 - Firm ride on big wheels

 Sales of traditional saloon cars might be dwindling, but estate models including the Audi A4 Avant and rivals like the Mercedes C-Class Estate and BMW 3 Series Touring are still highly desirable.
-Manufacturers certainly offer plenty of choice, with affordable large estates like the Ford Mondeo Estate, Skoda Superb Estate and Vauxhall Insignia Sports Tourer also offering a tempting amount of space for the cost of a premium hatchback.
+Manufacturers certainly offer plenty of choice, with affordable large estates like the Peugeot 508 SW, Skoda Superb Estate and Mazda6 Tourer also offering a tempting amount of space for the cost of a premium hatchback.

-There are plenty of engines to choose from – the A4 Avant is still a pillar of the Audi line-up – and you’re well catered for whether your preference is front or quattro four-wheel drive with a manual or automatic gearbox.
-If you live in a rural area, there’s also the Audi A4 Allroad offering a small boost in ground clearance – we’ve reviewed it separately.
+There are a few engines to choose from – the A4 Avant is still a pillar of the Audi line-up – although there are no manual gearboxes any more and only the most powerful diesel is only available with Audi’s quattro four-wheel drive system.
+If you live in a rural area, there’s also the Audi A4 Allroad offering a small boost in ground clearance – but you’ll need to hunt out a used example now as it’s no longer available to buy new.
 Fans of fast German estates are served by the Audi S4 Avant and even more powerful Audi RS4 Avant.

 A facelift for late 2019 saw some big changes to the Audi A4 Avant, including a subtle but comprehensive exterior makeover, infotainment updates inside and a new range of mild-hybrid engines to help cut running costs.

 Driving the A4 Avant is simplicity itself, thanks to light steering that makes up for its lack of feedback with pinpoint accuracy.
 This helps disguise the A4’s length, so it’s easy to forget you are driving a large car, while the ride is generally comfortable, too.
 There’s no shortage of grip, but the A4 isn't the most fun car to drive in its class and the large alloy wheels fitted to S line models can make the ride less forgiving.
 The 3 Series Touring ultimately handles better.